Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 # R6 classes

 The last object system we will look at is the R6 system.
 This system is very unlike S3 and S4, and unusual in R in general.
-Data is usually immutable in R and any semblance of object modification is really implemented by copying data and constructing new objects.
+Data is usually immutable in R, and any resemblance of object modification is really implemented by copying data and constructing new objects.
 The only thing you can modify in R is environments; you cannot modify data.
 The R6 system, however, uses environments to give us objects we can modify.
 Unusual in R, but the semantics is then similar to how object-orientation is implemented in most other languages, where methods modify objects rather than create new objects.

-The R6 system is a better implementation of this semantics than the built in reference class (RC) system, also known as R5, the natural name for the next object system, implemented in R, after the object systems S3 and S4, originally from the S language.
-Because R6 has the same semantics as R5, and is considered a better implementation of it, I will not cover R5 further.
+The R6 system is a better implementation of this semantics than the built-in reference class (RC) system, also known as R5, the natural name for the next object system, implemented in R, after the object systems S3 and S4, originally from the S language.
+Because R6 has the same semantics as R5 and is considered a better implementation of it, I will not cover R5 further.

 ## Defining classes